FHNW-IGEO/Geoharvester/README.md

 #### SwaggerUI

 Fast API comes with Swagger UI preinstalled.
 If you have the backend running (see steps above), Swagger UI is available on http://localhost:8000/api/docs.
-See the wiki pages of this repo for the documentation of this project.
+See the wiki pages of this repository for the documentation of this project.